nxus/tester-jest/README.md

 }
 ```

+If your project uses searcher/elasticsearch, use the preset `nxus-tester-jest/nxus-searcher-preset` instead.
+A test index at `localhost:9200/searcher-jest-test` will be created on setup and deleted on teardown, and configured for the `searcher` storage connection.

-If you need to specify a custom server script for `nxus-tester` `startTestServer`, create a file `jest-nxus.config.js`:
+If you need to specify a custom server script or environment vars for `nxus-tester` `startTestServer`, add `testEnvironmentOptions`:
 ```
 module.exports = {
-  server: 'index-test.js'
+  testEnvironmentOptions: {server: 'index-test.js', serverEnv: {nxus_storage...: '...'}}
 }
 ```